SherllyNeo/better_address_book/README.md

 it will throw you into the TUI interface

 ### view all contacts
-- view all contacts, with the ability to add and delete them with a summary at the bottom
+- view all contacts, with the ability to add and delete them with a summary at the bottom (Screenshot shows a bunch of duplicate contacts as I was testing scrolling)

 ![tui display](./images/tuicontacts.png)